 In today’s tightening graduate and adult learner markets, enrollment leaders can’t afford to leave any stone unturned when searching for right-fit prospects.
 But identifying graduate and adult learners has only become more complex in the wake of the pandemic.
 Fewer students are taking graduate admissions tests, once a reliable source of prospective student names.
 At the same time, most graduate and adult learners are “stealth applicants,” or unknown to your institution until they start an application.

-said they do not plan to take
+29%of surveyed graduate students said they do not plan to take an admissions test

-are stealth applicants
+70%of adult learner applicants are stealth applicants

 Explore How Different Sources Fit into a Complex Adult Audience Generation Strategy

 Given these challenges, institutions need to tap into a diverse range of sources to identify right-fit prospects, including opportunities to pilot new sources.

 Expand the examples below to learn how each source is part of the larger audience generation strategy, according to EAB’s team of experts.

 A large public institution in the South looking to grow enrollment

 While Institution A had historically bought test-taker names, EAB discovered latent potential for Institution A to grow their audience through data-driven expansions to GRE name buys, which offered a readily available, largely untapped source of prospects.